Philadelphia Mint: Fourth and current building (1969–present)

 The Philadelphia Mint can produce up to one million coins in 30 minutes.
 The mint also produces medals and awards for military, governmental, and civil services.
 Engraving of all dies and strikers only occurs here.
 Uncirculated coins minted here have the "P" mint mark, while circulated coins from before 1980 carried no mint mark except the Jefferson nickels minted from 1942–1945 and the 1979 Susan B. Anthony dollar coins.
 Since 1980, all coins minted there have the "P" mint mark except cents (although 2017 cents do have the "P" mint mark).

-Tours can be taken where all stages of minting are explained, along with displays of past equipment.
+Public tours of the Philadelphia Mint are available in which all stages of the minting process are explained, along with displays of past equipment.
 This takes place via an enclosed catwalk above the minting facility itself.
 Various video stations are placed along the tour route, where visitors can push buttons to watch videos about various stages of the minting process.

-Most of those videos were narrated by Baseball Hall of Fame announcer for the Philadelphia Phillies (and voice of NFL Films), Harry Kalas.
+Most of the videos on the tour were narrated by Harry Kalas, a Baseball Hall of Fame announcer for the Philadelphia Phillies and NFL Films broadcaster.

 Thefts

+19th century

 On August 19, 1858, two well-dressed thieves on a tour of the mint used a counterfeit key to open a display case.
-They made off with $265.00 in gold pieces, but due to the rarity of the coins, the men were quickly apprehended while trying to spend them in local shops.
+They made off with $265 in gold pieces (equal in face value to $ today), but due to the rarity of the coins, the men were quickly apprehended while trying to spend them in local shops.

-In 1893, Henry S. Cochran, a weighing clerk, was found to have embezzled $134,000 in gold bars from the mint vault over a period of 8–10 years.
+In 1893, Henry S. Cochran, a weighing clerk, was found to have embezzled $134,000 in gold bars from the mint vault (equal to $ today) over a period of 8–10 years.
 A total of $107,000 was recovered from his home and from a cache in the ventilation system inside the mint.